 Karachi has a wide network of power transmission but the standards and conditions of the power transmission system are inadequate to meet rapidly growing demand of electrical power.
 This situation limits the national development and economic growth.
 To cope with the constraints, the existing power transmission infrastructure has proposed to be improved and upgraded in proposed System Stabilization, Rehabilitation and Loss Reduction Programme.
 This program will enhance the customer service, improve power supply reliability, and strengthen health, safety and environmental management system.
-Installation/commissioning of proposed Grid stations and Underground transmission lines are also part of this system stabilization and rehabilitation program.
+The power generation and transmission system is shown Figure 2.1.